 In all my years of living around military folks– first as a “brat” (another term that has come under fire, although not one I have an issue with, personally) and then as a “spouse”– I have run into very few true examples of the “dependa” stereotype.
 A lot of the women who marry into the military lifestyle are very strong, capable, independent, creative and smart people.
 Quite a few have been to college or even graduate school, and some– gasp– even have good jobs while they raise children!
 And then there are also wives who don’t work for money, but do a lot of volunteer work, or homeschool their children… or whatever.
 How they spend their time or resources is really no one else’s business, anyway, is it?
 That’s between the married couple, not some random person observing them at AAFES or the commissary.

 There are several social media groups that are dedicated to shaming and making fun of so-called “dependas”.
 While it may seem like good, clean fun to take part in these groups, the fact is, sometimes they do things that are pretty questionable and have real consequences for others.
 For example, a few years ago, I read an article about a military wife whose Facebook photos were ripped off from her personal page and shared in a Facebook group, where perfect strangers proceeded to make fun of them.
 I seem to remember in one situation, a plus sized wife was wearing a bikini and dared to post it on her Facebook page.
-That bikini pic ended up on Dear Dependa, where people were having a field day laughing about them.
+That bikini pic ended up on Dear Dependa, where people were having a field day laughing about it.
 In another situation, a family’s photos were stolen and posted, where they were ridiculed.
 Some of the pictures included children.

 While I know I won’t change anything by writing this post about why I think the term “dependent” and its derogatory bastardizations “dependapotamus”, “dependasaurus”, and “dependa” ought to go, I do think it’s sad that some people think it’s okay to refer to themselves in that way.
-I doubt many people think about it for long.
 I doubt the woman I ran into last night would have liked it if I had said something like, “So basically, you think of yourself as just a fat, unemployed, lazy, perpetually pregnant woman who leeches off her husband’s paycheck?
 Kudos to you for being able to read, at least.”
 Because, when she refers to herself as a “dependa”, she’s basically saying that the people who make fun of “dependas” should think of her in that way.
 Like it or not, “dependa” is a shortened version of insulting terms.
 It’s kind of like referring to oneself as a “bitch” or a “bastard” or something worse.

 I want to ask some of these people what a so-called “dependa” could do to make themselves respectable… Would they qualify as fellow human beings worthy of a modicum of regard if they lost some weight and got jobs at AAFES?
 What about someone like me?
 I am now a retiree’s wife.
 Many would say I’m fat.
 I don’t have a regularly paying job, but I write blogs and earn some money from that endeavor.
 Am I worthy of respect?
 Or would they call me a “dependa” simply because of my lifestyle?